Last Updated: October 10, 2024

 Freshmen at Bowling Green State University are all invited to join Learning Communities.
 These groups allow students to take classes – and live near – students who enjoy common interests.
 These kinds of hands-on, close-knit learning experiences don’t end once students progress to the graduate level.
 The university offers more than 50 graduate programs in business, health, and education, and all of these degrees are incredibly student- and community-focused.

 The Master of Science in Interdisciplinary Gerontology is offered through the Department of Health and Human Services.
 This program is designed for professionals who work in various disciplines and want the knowledge and skills necessary to work with older adults.
 It requires a minimum of 33 semester hours and can be completed in one year of full-time study.
-The curriculum includes core classes such as Current Perspectives in Gerontology and Administration of Aging Programs and Aging: Physiology and Exercise.

 Interested applicants should submit academic records of undergraduate degrees obtained from accredited colleges.
 Students should have a background in a field related to gerontology, such as family studies, health care administration, or sociology.
 Three letters of recommendation and a personal statement are also required.